SWijnands01/PCN/docs/source/PatientRecord.rst

 Patient Record
 #######

 This is the patient record.
 This screen shows up when you click on a patient.
-The screen contains information regarding previous visits,
+The screen contains information regarding previous visits.
+You can use this screen to confirm the previous details that were entered, and to start a new visit.

 .. image:: images/PatientRecord.JPG